bgoonz/Documentation-site-react/blog/express.md

 -   Pug supports template inheritance.
 Template inheritance works via the block and extends keywords.
--   In a template, a block is simply a “block” of Pug that a child template may replace.
+-   In a template, a block is simply a "block" of Pug that a child template may replace.
 This process is recursive.
 -   Pug blocks can provide default content, if appropriate.
 Providing default content is purely optional, though.
 The example below